1.6. Datasets

 How to best organize your data into Datasets is up to you, but please keep the following in mind:

 • Everything contained within a Dataset has the same level of access control.
-If you want to share different objects with different Projects, then they should be in different Datasets.
+If you want to share different objects with different Teams, then they should be in different Datasets.

 • The more Datasets you have, the harder some tasks will be.
 This includes human maintenance tasks like auditing access control settings, describing the contents of the dataset, and keeping metadata up to date.
 It also includes requests of the platform: some API calls will be slower if there are more datasets.

-Datasets can be listed and gotten from Projects just as Projects are from the client itself:
+Datasets can be listed and gotten from Teams just as Teams are from the client itself:

 a_dataset = project.datasets.get("6ed8bf3b-876b-40f0-9d50-982e686e5cd3")